Most homes and/or buildings renovated or constructed before the mid-1980s will most likely contain some form of asbestos.

 - in brakes, clutches and gaskets of cars.

-It is important for you to be aware of asbestos and its risks and how to safely manage it; without this knowledge you may be putting yourself and your family at risk.
+It is important for you to be aware of asbestos and its risks and how to safely manage it, as without this knowledge you may be putting yourself and your family at risk.

 Information about dealing with asbestos is available from the Environment Protection Authority (EPA), WorkSafe Victoria, the Victorian Government - Department of Health and the Australian Government - Department of Health.

-If you are concerned about asbestos in your home or on your property, or the unsafe removal, contact our Health unit on (03) 5422 0333.
+If you are concerned about asbestos in your home or on your property, or the unsafe removal of asbestos, contact our Health unit on (03) 5422 0333.